About¶

 if running against a local client.-v ~/.kcli:/root/.kcli

-to use your kcli configuration (also profiles and repositories) stored locally.-v ~/.ssh:/root/.ssh
+to use your kcli configuration (and profiles) stored locally.-v ~/.ssh:/root/.ssh

 to share your ssh keys.
 Alternatively, you can store your public and private key in the ~/.kcli directory.--security-opt label=disable